WPChill/strong-testimonials/readme.txt

 Need help matching your theme?
 Got some weird spacing or floating?
 I'm here to help.

-For ultimate control and seamless integration, any template can be copied to your theme and customized.
+For ultimate control and seamless integration, copy any template to your theme and customize it.
 There is also a template function `<?php strong_testimonials_view( $id ); ?>`.

 ### Pro Add-ons

 #### Review Markup

 Testimonials are essentially five-star reviews.
-By adding review markup to your testimonials, you will be encouraging search engines to display rich snippets and star ratings in search results.
+Adding review markup will encourage search engines to display rich snippets in search results.
 [Learn more](https://strongplugins.com/plugins/strong-testimonials-review-markup/)

 #### Multiple Forms

-Are your testimonials not "one size fits all"?
 Need more forms for different products or services?
 No problem.
 Create unlimited forms.
 [Learn more](https://strongplugins.com/plugins/strong-testimonials-multiple-forms/)

 #### Properties

 Want to rename "testimonials" to "reviews"?
-Want to change which features are available in the post editor?
-Gain maximum control.
+Want to change the permalink structure?
 [Learn more](https://strongplugins.com/plugins/strong-testimonials-properties/)

 ### Support